Bryym/coding-challenge/README.md

 # 🔗 Shortener

-**Shortener** is a modern and user-friendly URL shortener app that allows you to shorten long URLs and track their click performance across different devices.
+**Shortener** is a modern and user-friendly URL shortener app that allows you to shorten long URLs and track their click and also track clicks across different devices.

 ## 📱 Features